About the Center for Humanities and the Arts

-The Center for Humanities & the Arts at the University of Colorado at Boulder has created an electronic mailing list for interested faculty, staff, students and community members in the humanities and arts.
-The cha-info list enables faculty, staff students, and community members to communicate with each other directly over the internet.
+The Center for Humanities & the Arts at the University of Colorado Boulder has created an electronic mailing list for interested faculty, staff, students and community members in the humanities and arts.
+The cha-info list enables faculty, staff, students, and community members to communicate with each other directly over the internet.
 We expect that subscribers will exchange news, ideas, information about themselves and/or colleagues, and about their interests in the humanities and arts.

 Apart from encouraging users to observe normal rules of politeness and civility, the only restriction we would put on use is to remind participants that the list is a public venue and that messages of a highly personal nature be reserved for private communications.

 To subscribe to cha-info, address an e-mail message, with "CHA Info List" in the subject line, to firstname.lastname@example.org and ask to be subscribed to the info list.